alpha-mouse/piboat/drive/README.md

 1. Attach MotorZero to the raspberry.
-2. Connect left motor to output 4, right to 1.
-If other outputs are used, edit app.js to init MotorZero drive with other outputs.
+2. Connect left motor to terminal 4, right to 1.
+If other terminal are used, edit app.js to init MotorZero drive with other terminals.
 3. Connect power source.
 4. git clone this repo to raspberry and go to /drive folder within.
 5. npm install.